Treshch1/ts-course/lesson-4/readme.md

-# Lesson 3
+# Lesson 4
-This folder contains the following files:
+This folder contains the following files in `src` directory:
-- `logical.js`: Contains examples of logical operators and their usage in JavaScript.
+- `arrays.js`: Contains examples of array operations, including creation, manipulation, and iteration.
-- `conditional.js`: Demonstrates the use of conditional statements like if-else and switch.
+- `objects.js`: Demonstrates the use of objects in JavaScript, including nested objects and methods.
-- `decision-tree.js`: Combines logical operators and conditional statements to create a simple decision-making structure.
-- `switch.js`: Illustrates the use of the switch statement for multiple conditions.
+- `loops.js`: Counting using the for loop

 ## Getting Started
 To install the necessary dependencies, run: